-The following six selection criteria will be used to evaluate each application, with the different weight given to each based on the percentage value listed after each individual criteria.
+The following five selection criteria will be used to evaluate each application, with the different weight given to each based on the percentage value listed after each individual criteria.
 For example, the first criteria, Statement of the Problem, is worth 20 percent of the entire score in the application review process.

 - 1. Statement of the Problem (20 percent) - 2.
-Goals, Objectives, and Performance Measures (5 percent) - 3.
-Project Design and Implementation (40 percent) - 4.
-Capabilities and Competencies (25 percent)
+Goals, Objectives, and Performance Measures (10 percent) - 3.
+Project Design and Implementation (45 percent) - 4.
+Capabilities and Competencies (20 percent)

-- 5. Sustainability Plan: Explain how the applicant will sustain the program after the project end date.
-(5 percent) - 6.
 Budget: complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for project activities).
 Budget narratives should generally demonstrate how applicants will maximize cost effectiveness of grant expenditures.
-Budget narratives should demonstrate cost effectiveness in relation to potential alternatives and the goals of the project.
-(5 percent)
+Budget narratives should demonstrate cost effectiveness in relation to potential alternatives and the goals of the project.7 (5 percent)